 Below is a summary of the steps towards incorporation of a CLG as guided by Ondaba & Partners Advocates

 - An application Form (CR14) is completed to reserve the proposed name with The Registrar.
-The Registrar may reject names he considers undesirable or which are similar to the names of existing companies.
+The Registrar has the right to reject names he considers undesirable or which are similar to the names of existing companies.
 The cost applicable is KES.
 200.

-- It is necessary to set out all the expected activities of the company as part of its principal objects of association.
+- It is necessary to set out all the expected activities of the company as part of its main objects of association.

 The Articles will contain the regulations for conducting the company’s affairs.
 It will be necessary to consider various matters i.e. the size of the board of directors, the quorum for meetings of members and directors, whether the directors are subject to retirement by rotation and any special rights conferred on members to appoint directors, etc.

 - The Memorandum and Articles of a private charitable company must be signed by at least 2 persons who state the minimum amount they undertake to contribute in the event of liquidation of the company.

 - The Memorandum and Articles and a Statement of the Nominal Capital are then lodged for stamping with duty.